Men arrested at Starbucks settle for $1

-Black men arrested at Philadelphia Starbucks settle for $1
+Starbucks race row: Black men arrested in Philadelphia cafe settle for $1

 Two black men who were arrested at a Starbucks cafe by Philadelphia police last month have reached a financial settlement with the city.